Jessen (Elster): History

 The first documentary evidence of Jessen's existence dates to 1217.
 On the night of 20 to 21 September 1729, much of the town was destroyed in a fire.
-After belonging to Saxony for centuries, Jessen became Prussian in 1816.
+After belonging to Saxony for centuries, Jessen became Prussian in 1815.

+From 1815 to 1844, Jessen was part of the Prussian Province of Saxony and from 1944 to 1945 of the Province of Halle-Merseburg.

-In 1945, it became part of the state of Saxony-Anhalt.
-In 1952, owing to East German administrative reforms, Jessen became a district capital in the Cottbus region (Cottbus is nowadays in Brandenburg).
+In 1945, it became part of the Province (since 1947, State) of Saxony-Anhalt.
+In 1952, owing to East German administrative reforms, Jessen became a district capital in Bezirk Cottbus.
 In 1990, Jessen once again became part of the newly-refounded state of Saxony-Anhalt.
 In 1992 came the amalgamation of the communities of Grabo, Gorsdorf-Hemsendorf, Lindwerder and Großkorga, and in 1993, Schweinitz, Gerbisbach, Klossa, Schöneicho, Steinsdorf and Dixförda.
 With the district reform in 1994, Jessen became part of Wittenberg district, as well as having a further three communities melded with it, namely Battin, Düßnitz and Kleindröben-Mauken.
 In 1999 came further amalgamations: Arnsdorf, Leipa and Ruhlsdorf mit Rehain.
 On 1 March 2004 came a further 12, among them Seyda, Holzdorf and Linda (Elster).
 Some of these formerly independent communities themselves each consisted of more than one centre, and so Jessen now has a total of 47 Stadtteile (constituent communities).